jcantrill/workloads/docs/logging.md

 * kubeconfig present in $HOME/.kube/config on orchestration host
 * podman and libselinux-python2 installed on orchestration host
 * selinux set to permissive (otherwise cluster-loader will fail)
+* clusterlogging instance is "Unmanaged"
+* fluent.conf is modifed to exclude all infra logs (e.g. journal and containers from openshift*, kube*, default)

 ## Run from CLI